camwestwood/xapi/recipes/universal-xapi-translator/vle-assignmentgraded-input.md

 ## OBJECT_ID
 ### Description

-An identifier for the application being logged in to.
+An identifier for the assignment being graded.

 ### Purpose